web-servers/demo-webapp/README.md

 # builds  `target/demo-1.0.war`
 ```

+# Branches

+The `main` branch uses JakartaEE version of the application.
+In case you would like to use JavaEE variant,
+there is a `javaEE` branch for you to use.

 # Dockerfile
 The dockerfile just building a war in /tmp, it is for testing purpose, if you want something usable look to the JWS operator script.